mashumafi/nylon/README.md

 * Managing threading primitives [Mutex and Semaphore](https://docs.godotengine.org/en/stable/tutorials/threads/using_multiple_threads.html)
 * Not able to use editor break-points for debugging

 Nylon makes use of the `yield` keyword which creates a `GDScriptFunctionState` which can be used to `resume` a function.
 It calls `resume` on each frame which allows users to compute chunks at a time and not hog processing time.
-It uses the main thread so you avoid issues above with threads but still requires users to chunk work to gain a benefit in performance.
+It uses the main thread so you avoid issues above with threads but still requires users to chunk work using `yield` to give back control to the main game loop.

 ## Example